With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Ninilchik Traditional Council is a mental health treatment center in Ninilchik, AK, located at 15765 Kingsley Road, 99639 zip code area.
 Ninilchik Traditional Council provides outpatient treatment.
-Ninilchik Traditional Council offers individual psychotherapy, trauma therapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
-Ninilchik Traditional Council also supports people requiring dual diagnosis treatment, transitional age young adults and patients with eating disorders.
-Additional services at Ninilchik Traditional Council consist of case management, education services and illness management and recovery.
+Ninilchik Traditional Council offers trauma therapy, behavior modification and psychotropic medication to adults, seniors 65 or older and young adults.
+Ninilchik Traditional Council also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Ninilchik Traditional Council consist of education services, suicide prevention services and diet and exercise counseling.

 Yes, Alaska offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.